zeroamps/Tooling/Git/README.md

 `git commit -m|--message "Commit message"` commits the tracked changes.

+`git commit -a|--all -m|--message` tells to automatically stage files that have been modified and deleted before committing.

 ***

 `git status` obtains a summary of which files have changes that are staged for the next commit.